 Companies could save a lot of money if they transfer non-critical data to secondary or tertiary storage platforms.
 This data being readily-available on a public cloud platform when it isn’t necessary could be a result of poor management, or a long-term contract might have ‘locked-in’ a business, forcing them to keep data stored inefficiently.
 Either way, there are significant costs if you’ve not optimised your data stored on the cloud.

-[If you want to know more about the cost of colocation, watch our video explanation here]
+Want to know more about the cost of colocation?

 An IT system’s ability to work is key, and hosting in the cloud can sometimes lead to slow or inefficient services.
 Also, companies can sometimes struggle to access the most vital parts of their infrastructure when so much is hosted on the cloud.